michieljmmaas/korea-blog/content/blogs/how-its-made.md

 Then I realized: I’m a trained programmer.
 I could just build it myself!

 # The Limitations
 My project came with a few interesting requirements.
+A

 ### 1. Editable from my tablet
 I’ll have my work laptop with me on the trip, but I’d rather not use it for personal things like blogging.
 Instead, I plan to use my Samsung tablet.
 The catch is: I can’t really code on it.
 So editing should be limited to text writing and uploading images.